Get a free, no obligation personal loan quote with rates as low as 9.90%

 $25,000

-Note that for stocks and bonds, if you’re not sure how much you’ve invested, your financial institution can calculate the full sum for you unless you have a self-directed account.
+Note for stocks and bonds: If you’re not sure how much you’ve invested, your financial institution can calculate the full sum for you unless you have a self-directed account.

 Use The Capital Gains Tax in Canada To Lower Your Yearly Tax Bill

 If you’ve purchased a second home, investment property, or another type of investment, you pay a capital gains tax when you sell it.
-This can significantly increase the size of your final tax bill, especially if you don’t use any other eligible losses to offset your gains.
+This can significantly increase the size of your final tax bill.
+This is especially true if you don’t use any other eligible losses to offset your gains.
 As such, it’s important to learn which investments are the safest and when the right time to sell them is.

 Can my home be exempted from the capital gains tax?

 If you purchase a house and use it as your primary residence, you are exempt from the capital gains tax when you sell it.
 The same principle applies to a farm, fishing property, or other small business that you sell up to a $1,000,000 lifetime limit.
-Otherwise known as the Lifetime Capital Gains Exemption (LCGE), simply fill out Line 145 on your income tax return to qualify.
+This is known as the Lifetime Capital Gains Exemption (LCGE).
+Simply fill out Line 145 on your income tax return to qualify.

 What is the capital gains tax rate in Canada?

 The rate at which your capital gains will be taxed is dependent on your overall taxable income.
-That’s because, the capital gains you earn is added to your taxable income, which may change the tax bracket you fall under.
-The higher your taxable income the higher the tax rate you’ll be taxed at.
-However, do remember, that only 50% of your capital gains is taxable.
+That’s because your earnings are added to your taxable income, which may change your tax bracket.
+The higher your taxable income, the higher the tax rate you’ll be taxed at.

 Can I use credit card debt to reduce my capital gains?